DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_date_other.md - a set of date formatting methods
 - api/gantt_env_other.md - a set of flags which describe current environment
 - api/gantt_ext_other.md - an object that stores various extensions
-- api/gantt_i18n_other.md -
+- api/gantt_i18n_other.md - a set of methods for Gantt chart localization
 - api/gantt_json_other.md - specifies JSON serialization and parsing
 - api/gantt_keys_other.md - defines the hot keys for the Gantt chart
 - api/gantt_license_other.md - returns the license name of dhtmlxGantt
-- api/gantt_locale_other.md - a locale object (region-specific labels) of the Gantt chart
+- api/gantt_locale_other.md - the current locale object (region-specific labels) of the Gantt chart
 - api/gantt_oldxml_other.md - specifies serialization and parsing in the XML format of dhtmlxGantt 1.0
 - api/gantt_skin_other.md - returns the current skin of the Gantt chart
 - api/gantt_skins_other.md - returns objects of the available skins